surcoufx83/Picalyzer/README.md

 * The webserver must have read and write access to those three folders.

 Make sure that the following prerequisites have been fulfilled:
-* Right now, only 12-, 24- and 96- well plates are supported.
+* Only 12-, 24- and 96- well plates are supported.
 6 and 48 should also work but could not be tested right now.

 # Usage
 Inside the *Data* folder, create a subfolder for running this test.
 Put all the ZebraLab tracking images into this folder.
 Now navigate to the Picalyzer website on your webserver (like *http://localhost/Picalyzer/*).
 If everything is fine you should see a simple list with the names of all of the folders inside the *Data* directory.
 After you click on one of the links to the subfolders, the script starts running.
 Don't interrupt it, as it could take a lot of time, depending on the number of images inside the directory.